osok/arXiv_papers/Chameleon_Mixed_Modal_Early_Fusion_Foundation_Models.md

 # SUMMARY
-Chameleon, a multimodal model integrating text and images, outperforms other models in visual question answering, image captioning, and mixed modal reasoning.
+Chameleon, a multimodal model integrating text and images, excels in tasks like visual question answering and image captioning, surpassing models like Flamingo and GPT-4V.

 # IDEAS:
-- Chameleon integrates text and images from the beginning, unlike other models.
+- Chameleon handles mixed sequences of text and images from the beginning.
 - Uses a single architecture to process both text and image tokens.
 - Converts images into discrete tokens similar to words in text.
 - Early Fusion approach combines information from text and images seamlessly.